laurelschwulst/elventy-laurel/e/the-evolving-designs-of-sulki-and-min.md

 medium:
   - writing
 year: ["2018"]
-context: 'This is an adapted mirror ...'
+context: 'This is an adapted mirror of an article orginally published on <a href="https://www.artnews.com/art-in-america/features/the-evolving-designs-of-sulki-min-60065" target="_blank">Art in America</a> ↗ on August 28, 2017.'
-footer: 'Special thanks to ...'
+footer: 'Special thanks to Brian Droitcour for asking me to write this and offering edits.
+And to Sulki & Min.'
 # related_projects:
 #   - how-to-build-a-bird-kite.md
 ---